Software swap guide: four tips to protecting your data10/08/20

 data in an industry-standard format within a reasonable timeframe, exporting associated case-related documents, generating reports on current data, supporting trial conversions through mutual supplier cooperation, transforming data to accommodate subtle differences between databases and checking data integrity once converted with any requisite correctional activity.

-LSSA membership is confirmation that you’ll be well looked after at all stages of the customer lifecycle from acquisition to the termination.
+LSSA membership is confirmation that you’ll be well looked after at all stages of the customer lifecycle from acquisition to termination.
 Suppliers not adhering to the LSSA’s standards stand to lose their LSSA accreditation completely.
-You should apply extreme caution when dealing with companies whose reputation is questionable
+You should apply extreme caution when dealing with companies whose reputation is questionable.

 More from our blog